 - Organic Almond Milk (Kirkland Brand) – This makes my list simply because it is convenient.
 Realizing you’re out of milk AFTER pouring a bowl of cereal is THE WORST!
 So, I like to stay stocked.
 This almond milk is sold in a pack six 32 0z. containers (standard container size).
 I always get a box or two while I’m there because it is cheap, has a long shelf life and doesn’t need to be refrigerated until the individual container is opened.
 So, storage is easy peasy.

-- Organic Tortilla Chips (Kirkland) - A bag of tortilla chips from the grocery store costs roughly the same as a bag of the Kirkland tortilla chips from Costco.
+- Organic Tortilla Chips (Kirkland) – A bag of tortilla chips from the grocery store costs roughly the same as a bag of the Kirkland tortilla chips from Costco.
 The Costco bag of tortilla chips is only slightly larger than the standard bag of tortilla chips.
 Here is where they differ.
-The standard bag of chips takes up about half of the container below.
+The standard bag of chips fills about half of a 5.5 Qt food storage container.
 Such a big bag for such a small amount of chips.
 When I pour the Costco bag into this container, the chips just keep coming.
-It's like a damn clown car!
-I can just barely fit all the chips in TWO of the containers below.
+It’s like a damn clown car!
+I can just barely fit all the chips in TWO 5.5 Qt food storage containers.
 Now that is a big bang for your buck!

 Bonus: Kirkland Brand Vodka – I had to throw a fun one in the list.
 Many of you likely already know this but for those who don’t, Kirkland Vodka is good.
 You basically get the Grey Goose experience without the Grey Goose price tag.
 Happy hour here we come!

 Clearly, I have issues narrowing it down to only 10 foods.
 I was so indecisive, I had to give a quick shoutout to the following foods that almost made the list.
 They’re all delicious, heathy, convenient and a good deal!